codezilla2018/NoteZilla/README.md

 ### Oshan Mudannayake | [OshanIvantha](https://github.com/OshanIvantha) | University of Colombo School of Computing

 Hi, I am your average geek reading for a CS major at UCSC.
 I am in my 3rd year now.
 I had some experience as a developer even before coming to the university.
 But I never got the chance to actively contribute to the open source projects until this year.
 I am participating in GSoC as a candidate in CERN-HSF.
 So CodeZilla would be my second open-source related experience.
 And I am really happy that I got this chance because I got to learn new things while contributing back to the community.

+### Hishan Indrajith (https://github.com/HishanIndrajith) - University of Peradeniya

+Hi, I am Hishan Indrajith from University of Peradeniya.
+This experiance of OPEN SOURCE PRODUCT DEVELOPMENT HACKATHON was a bit different experiance for me.
+But I like it.
+I think this is the new level of hackathons.
+I am much grateful for the organizers for doing such a thing and letting me and others show their talents.
+Thank You.